-09. The development shall not be occupied until the car parking area indicated on the approved plans, including any disabled car parking spaces contained therein, has been implemented in accordance with the approved plans.
-Thereafter, the car parking area shall be retained in accordance with the approved plans and shall not be used for any purpose other than the parking of vehicles associated with the development.
+06. Individual plots shall not be occupied until the car parking for the relevant plot and any adjacent visitor car parking indicated on the approved plans, has been implemented in accordance with the approved plans.
+Thereafter, that car parking shall be retained in accordance with the approved plans and shall not be used for any purpose other than the parking of vehicles associated with the development.